1/4cup+ 2 Tablespoons unsalted butter or vegetable shorteningroom temperature*

 Make the coating by tossing together the granulated sugar, cinnamon, and gingner in a small bowl or shallow dish.

-Using a cookie scoop or a Tablespoon measure, roll cookie dough into balls with your hands.
+Using a cookie scoop (I use this #50 cookie scoop for all of my standard size cookies), roll cookie dough into balls with your hands.
 Drop each cookie dough ball into the coating, roll it around so the entire dough ball is coated, then place on a baking sheet.
 Do not put more than 8 cookies on a baking sheet at a time.

 Bake the cookies for 11-14 minutes (11-12 minutes if you used butter, and 13-14 minutes if you used shortening) or when cookies just start to brown.
 Allow to cool on baking sheet for 2 minutes.
 Transfer cookies to a wire rack to cool completely.
 Cookies will stay fresh in an airtight container at room temperature up to 10 days.

 *For soft and chewy cookies, use butter.
 For crunchy cookies, use shortening.Recipe adapted from King Arthur Flour